Ibero-Caucasian languages

-The Ibero-Caucasian phylum would also include three extinct languages: Hattic, connected by some linguists to the Northwest (Circassian) family, and Hurrian and Urartian, connected to the Northeast (Nakh–Dagestanian) family.
+The Ibero-Caucasian phylum would also include three extinct languages: Hattic, connected by some linguists to the Northwest (Circassian) family, and Hurrian and Urartian, connected to the Northeast (Nakh–Dagestanian) family as Alarodian languages.

 Family status

 The affinities between the three families are disputed.
-A connection between the Northeast and Northwest families is seen as likely by many linguists; see the article on the North Caucasian languages for details.
+A connection between the Northeast and Northwest families is seen as likely by some linguists.

 On the other hand, there are no known affinities between South Caucasian and the northern languages, which are two unrelated phyla even in Greenberg's deep classification of the world's languages.
 "Ibero-Caucasian" therefore remains at best a convenient geographical designation.

-Family name

-The "Iberian" in the family name refers to Caucasian Iberia — a kingdom centered in Eastern Georgia which lasted from the 4th century BC to the 5th century AD, and is not related to the Iberian Peninsula.